Follow TV Tropes

 • Dual Boss:

-• "Escort To Waterdeep" has a huge bear and a dire wolf that are fought together.
+• Escort To Waterdeep has a huge bear and a dire wolf that are fought together.
 Bruenor even lampshades this by asking if they were friends.

 • You have to fight two Kamadans as the boss of Shagambi's Shrine in the Forbidden City, and two Basilisks in the Fane of the Night Serpent.

-• In "Hopelessly Lost", one of the boss battles is against the Flameskull Trenzia and her Flesh Golem.
-Every time Trenzia uses her electrical attack to hit everyone else by shocking the floor the combatants (except Trenzia) are on, it heals the golem.
+• In Hopelessly Lost, one of the boss battles is against Trenzia's Flameskull and a Flesh Golem.
+Every time the flameskull uses its electrical attack to hit everyone else by shocking the floor the combatants (except the flameskull) are on, it heals the golem.

-• "Resolve Amongst Chaos" has your party ambushed by a pair of hellhounds.
+• "Resolve Amongst Chaos'' has your party ambushed by a pair of hellhounds.

 • The drow matron Bailiearyl Tavebent and the Huge Spider Queen fight together as the final bosses of the Brightswords event.

-• D'hani's "Doubling Down" variant of Highharvestide doubles the requirements of every area, turning every boss fight into this.
+• D'hani's Doubling Down variant of Highharvestide doubles the requirements of every area, turning every boss fight into this.

 • Duck!: In The Templar's Camp, "Boar!".
 Bruenor says there's no need to be insulting...

 • Enemy Mine: In The Lost City of Omu, you help free some Red Wizards of Thay from the Yuan-Ti who captured them.
-They return the favour in the Fane of the Night Serpent when you're captured by the Yuan-Ti in the next mission.
+They return the favor in the Fane of the Night Serpent when you're captured by the Yuan-Ti in the next mission.
 Also in the Fane, you make an uneasy alliance with Fenthaza after beating her up, since she also wants Ras Nsi dead.

 • Escort Mission: The Festival of Fools has a variant where you need to escort a cart of pastries that takes up three slots in your formation.
-During the level, armored vermin will try to attack the cart, and if the cart is smashed, you fail the area and are sent back to the previous one.
+During the level, armored vermin will try to attack the cart; if the cart is smashed, you fail the area and are sent back to the previous one.

-• Evil Versus Evil: Certain Campaigns have two opposing evil factions fighting each other, such as the Zhentarim and Xanathar Guild, or Demons and Devils.
-Of course, both of them are happy to gang up on the player's party.
+• Evil Versus Evil: Certain Campaigns have two opposing evil factions fighting each other, such as the Zhentarim and Xanathar Guild, or Demons and Devils; of course, both of them are happy to gang up on the player's party.
 It's also taken to another level with certain quest variants, where one faction grows stronger and another faction grows weaker when members of the latter are killed, and vice versa.

 • Expy: A number of Champions are very similar to Crusaders from spiritual predecessor Crusaders of the Lost Idols: